Traveling from Kentucky to Illinois for the Abortion Pill

 How far is the drive from Kentucky to the clinic?

-The drive from Louisville to The Center for Women in Westchester, IL takes approximately 5 hours via I-65 North to I-57 North to I-294.
-From Lexington, the drive is about 5.5 hours.
-From Bowling Green, expect about 6 hours.
+The drive from Louisville to The Center for Women in Westchester, IL takes about 5 hours via I-65 North to I-57 North to I-294.
+From Lexington, the drive is about 5.5 hours, and from Bowling Green, expect about 6 hours.

-Because of the longer drive, many Kentucky patients find it helpful to schedule a morning appointment and plan to arrive the evening before.
-Some patients complete the round trip in a single long day, while others prefer to stay overnight near the clinic.
+Because the drive is long, many Kentucky patients book a morning visit and arrive the evening before.
+Some patients make the round trip in a single long day, while others would rather stay overnight near the clinic.

 Do I need to be an Illinois resident?

-The cost, process, and quality of care are the same for out-of-state patients as they are for Illinois residents.
-You will receive the same provider consultation, ultrasound, medications, and follow-up care.
+The cost, process, and quality of care are the same for out-of-state patients as for Illinois residents.
+You get the same doctor visit, ultrasound, medicines, and follow-up care.

-Kentucky enacted a near-total ban on abortion following the Dobbs decision.
-Since then, many Kentucky residents have traveled to Illinois for care.
-Illinois clinics are experienced in serving patients from Kentucky and other states with restrictions.
+Kentucky banned nearly all abortion after the Dobbs decision, and since then many Kentucky residents have traveled to Illinois for care.
+Illinois clinics see patients from Kentucky and other restricted states all the time.

 Is there a waiting period?

-No. Illinois has no mandatory waiting period for abortion.
-You can have your consultation with the provider and receive your first medication (mifepristone) at the same appointment.
-There is no requirement to make two separate trips.
+No. Illinois has no waiting period for abortion, so you can meet with the doctor and take your first pill (mifepristone) at the same visit.
+There is no rule that makes you come in twice.

 Will Kentucky know I had an abortion in Illinois?